 Validation and confirmation

 Follow-up questions are a tool for validating the accuracy and consistency of responses collected in an initial survey.
 Sometimes, respondents might need more clarification regarding a question or have provided contradictory responses.
-These ambiguities can be clarified and a more accurate understanding of the feedback ensured via follow-up questions.
-For example, suppose a respondent indicates they are unlikely to recommend a service while providing high ratings in other areas.
+These ambiguities can be clarified, and a more accurate understanding of the feedback ensured via follow-up questions.
+For example, suppose a respondent indicates that they are unlikely to recommend a service, yet provides high ratings in other areas.
 In that case, a follow-up question can help clarify this discrepancy and provide a more holistic view of their experience.

 Engagement and relationship-building